Nancy Mace: 2020

 In June 2019, Mace announced that she would seek the Republican nomination for South Carolina's 1st congressional district, centered in Charleston, and at the time represented by Democrat Joe Cunningham.
-Cunningham had won the seat in 2018 in a surprise victory, winning a district Trump had carried by 13 percentage points two years earlier.
-Mace faced Mount Pleasant City Councilwoman Kathy Landing and Bikers for Trump founder Chris Cox in the June 9 Republican primary.
+Cunningham won the seat in 2018 in a surprise victory, winning a district Trump had carried by 13 percentage points two years earlier.
+Mace faced Mount Pleasant city councilwoman Kathy Landing and Bikers for Trump founder Chris Cox in the June 9 Republican primary.
 During her primary campaign, she ran an advertisement stating she would "help President Trump take care of our veterans", and in which Vice President Mike Pence called her "an extraordinary American with an extraordinary lifetime of accomplishments—past, present and future."
 She won the primary with 57.5% of the vote.

 Mace focused her campaign on banning offshore drilling off South Carolina's coast and restoring South Carolina's low country's economy.

+Mace claimed Joe Cunningham was seeking trans equality in the Marine Corps which she claimed would shut down Marine Corps Recruit Depot Parris Island.

 In the November general election, Mace defeated Cunningham.
 She assumed office on January 3, 2021.

 2022

-Mace did not vote to impeach President Trump, but she criticized him for his role in the January 6, 2021 attack on the U.S. Capitol.
+Mace did not vote to impeach President Trump, but she criticized him for his role in the January 6, 2021, attack on the U.S. Capitol.
 As a consequence, Trump endorsed former South Carolina representative Katie Arrington in the 2022 Republican primary for Mace's congressional seat.
 Mace defeated Arrington.

-In the November general election, Mace defeated her Democratic opponent Annie Andrews by 14 percentage points.
+In the November general election, Mace defeated Democratic nominee Annie Andrews by 14 percentage points.

+2024

+Mace ran for a third term and defeated Democratic candidate Michael B. Moore in the general election.

 Tenure

+Relationship to Donald Trump

 Mace was one of seven Republicans who publicly refused to support their colleagues' efforts to challenge the results of the 2020 presidential election on January 6, 2021.
 These seven signed a letter that, while giving credence to Trump's allegations of electoral fraud, said Congress did not have the authority to influence the election's outcome.
 Mace was so concerned by the hostile atmosphere Trump was generating in the District of Columbia that she sent her children home to South Carolina before the congressional vote to accept the Electoral College votes.

 After the 2021 United States Capitol attack, Mace pleaded with Trump to condemn it.
 While locked down in her Capitol office she told CBS News' Red & Blue host Elaine Quijano, "I'm begging the president to get off Twitter."

-Mace, along with all other Senate and House Republicans, voted against the American Rescue Plan Act of 2021.
+Ultimately Mace voted against impeaching Trump, however, stating that due process had not been properly followed.
+She would later come to Trump's defense after he was indicted for mishandling classified documents.

+In 2024, Mace endorsed Trump in the 2024 Republican primaries over Nikki Haley, who supported Mace in the 2022 primary.